 ZKPs are all about reliably achieving accountability on your own terms.
 In this article, we’ll look at the concept of ZK-proofs, how to understand them in a simple language, and their applications.

 Understanding what is a zero-knowledge proof through examples

-Zero-knowledge proofs are protocols in cryptography that allow you to prove to another party that something is true without giving you any other secret information beyond what you want to prove.
+Zero-knowledge proofs are protocols in cryptography that allow one party (the prover) to prove to another party (the verifier) that something is true without giving you any other secret information beyond what you want to prove.
 We can illustrate how zero knowledge proofs work through a couple of single analogies:

 Example N°1: How to explain zero-knowledge proofs to a kid

 A zero-knowledge proof example that’s easy to gasp even to an 8-year-old is the following:

 If you have a closed combination lock, you could simply prove to someone that you hold the right password by unlocking it without revealing the password.
-By doing this, you have certified that you know certain information without disclosing it (a zero-knowledge proof).
+By doing this, you have certified that you know certain information without disclosing it.

 Example N°2: How to explain zero-knowledge proofs to an adult

 Let’s now jump to a slightly more mature explanation that’s closer to the context ZK-proofs are commonly used.